 - The NZGD is a sterling silver cross of four equal points (or a ‘Greek’ cross).
 The design was inspired by the plain and elegant design of the British MC.
 Also, those persons killed on the battlefield are usually buried under a plain cross.

-- The NZGM is a bronze medal bearing on the obverse (front) the effigy of The Queen
+- The NZGM is a bronze medal bearing on the obverse (front) the effigy of Queen Elizabeth II

 Apart from the VC, all awards bear the inscription “FOR GALLANTRY – MO TE TOANGA” on the reverse.